 Your Intentional Summer Planning Guide (Free Download)

-If you want some help making a plan for your intentional summer, I’ve put together a planning packet for you to download.
+If you want some help making a plan for your intentional summer, I’ve put together a summer planning guide for you to download.

-In addition to walking you through the four steps outlined in this post, when you download this summer planning packet, I will help you:
+In addition to walking you through the four steps outlined in this post, when you download this summer planning guide, I will help you:

 - Do a brain dump